-Registration involves two steps: class enrollment and fee payment, and may be accomplished through TITAN, Cal State Fullerton's Touchtone Information Telecommunications Access Network, or through TITAN Online, CSUF's Internet Web-based registration process.
-Students can register from home, work or on campus before the semester starts, or through late registration during the first week of instruction using the TITAN telephone system at (714) 278-7902 or the TITAN online website.
-Students who need assistance with registration may call the TITAN Helpline at (714) 278-7601.
+Registration involves two steps: class enrollment and fee payment, and may be accomplished through TITAN Online, CSUF's Internet Web-based registration process.
+Students can register from home, work or on campus before the semester starts, or through late registration during the first week of instruction using the TITAN Online website.
+Students who need assistance with registration may call the TITAN Helpline at 657-278-7601.